w3c/wai-website/pages/fundamentals/people/people-use-web/user-stories/story-six.md

 > Most people don't realise that sign language is a completely different language.
 I can read text captions but it takes me longer as they are not in my first language.
 Captions and signing aren't interchangeable.

-Dhruv has been deaf since birth.
+Dhruv has been Deaf since birth.
 He is a mature student, taking online courses.
 While he can hear some sounds, he does not hear enough to understand speech.
 Dhruv learned to sign as a young child.
 Sign language is his first language.
 As a result, written language can be difficult.
 He prefers written content to have good structure and headings with minimal jargon so that it's easier to understand.

 Dhruv can lip read but can only do so effectively when he can see the full face of the person who is speaking.
 Even then, he can only do it well enough to pick up a few words here and there and can't rely on lip reading alone to understand content.